Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

     Test the lambda function from the AWS console and make sure the execution succeeds.

-4. Set up a Route in Kong and link it to the `MyLambda` function you just created.
+4. Set up a route in Kong and link it to the `MyLambda` function you just created.

 {% navtabs %}
 {% navtab With a database %}